- Good mental health is when you feel you can manage day to day stresses, work productively, use your abilities and contribute to society.

 For more information and to complete the Big Five self-assessment sheet, go to the website.

 Resources and support

-There is a wide variety of support and information available in person, online and on the telephone.
+There is a lot of support and information available in person, online and by telephone.

-- ReachOut: an online mental health service for young people and their parents.
-Call 02 8029 7777
+- Try ReachOut for mental health information for young people and parents.

 - Check out Black Dog Institute for a variety of digital tools and apps to help improve mental health.

 - For advice and to get connected to local mental health services, you can call Head to Health on 1800 595 212.
 Check the operating times.